-You get two rows of seats for five passengers, and it should be noted how roomy the rear seats are; thanks to a flat floor, there’s plenty of space for feet.
-You can even recline the two outer seat backs electrically - perfect for napping on the move.
+As a package, it does what a typical large SUV should.
+You get two rows of seats for five passengers, and there is plenty of room front and rear.
+Thanks to a flat floor, there’s plenty of space for passenger feet.
+You can even recline the two outer seat backs electrically in the up-spec models.

 The boot is a decent size, at 555 litres with the rear seats up or 1,750 with them stowed flat.
 The tailgate is electrically operated.

-Parkers has sat in the new SUV and can report it’s very roomy in both rows.
+But we can report that it’s very roomy, both front and rear.
+The driving position is good, the seats are comfortable, and the rear is a pleasant place to spend time.
 Just watch out for the optional glass sunroof, which significantly impacts rear headroom for taller passengers.

 A lighting techfest

-Perhaps the biggest party piece of the DS 7 is its lighting system, standard fit on higher trim levels.
-Traditional bulbs are banished in favour of LEDs and they’re active beams that swivel 180deg on start-up in an unusually arresting start-up routine.
+A real party piece of the DS 7 Crossback is its lighting system, standard fit on the Performance Line, Prestige and Ultra Prestige models (and a £1,000 option on the entry-level Elegance).
+Traditional bulbs are banished in favour of LEDs and they’re active beams that swivel 180deg on start-up in an unusually arresting routine.

 Lost your car in a car park?
 The beams light up and do a merry dance, strobing to help you locate your car or settling to a deep purple glow.
 On the move, they massage the beam shape to suit the environment, weather and type of road.

-Further technical innovations include night vision, a powerful 14-speaker stereo, hushed double glazing and a new adhesive used in the factory in addition to welding, giving the crossover an unusually stiff - and quiet - structure, to improve refinement, safety and handling.
+Further technical innovations include night vision, a 14-speaker stereo, accoustic double glazing and a new adhesive used in the factory in addition to welding, giving the crossover a rigid - and quiet - structure, to improve refinement, safety and handling.